Holistic Robust Data-Driven Decisions

 The previous section shows that the LP-DRO predictor defined in Equation \eqref{eq: LP-DRO predictor} provides robustness efficiently against noise and misspecification.
-On the other hand, as we mentioned in Section \ref{sec:introduction}, the KL-DRO predictor provides optimal robustness against statistical error as pointed out recently by \citet{duchi2021statistics, van2021data, bennouna2021learning}.
+On the other hand, as we mentioned in Section \ref{sec:introduction}, the KL-DRO predictor provides efficient robustness against statistical error as pointed out recently by \citet{duchi2021statistics, van2021data, bennouna2021learning}.
 However, none of the discussed robust predictors protects against all sources of overfitting simultaneously.

 The question hence becomes whether a predictor can be constructed that is simultaneously robust against all the three sources of overfitting.
-A natural idea is to combine the KL-DRO and LP-DRO predictors which separately offer robustness against statistical error, noise and misspecification, respectively.
-We will identify two different types of adversarial corruption of the data, and for each type, we construct an appropriate holistic robust predictor by combining the KL-DRO and LP-DRO predictors.
-We point out in Sections \ref{sec: random corr} and \ref{sec: det corr} that both our holistic robust formulations admit a tractable reformulation and enjoy an intuitive interpretation.
-Finally, we also offer connnections between our holistic robust formulations and other robust approaches described in the literature in Section \ref{sec:special-cases}.
+A natural idea is to combine the KL and LP ambiguity sets which separately capture robustness against statistical error, noise and misspecification, respectively.